jdoleary/Spellmasons/docs/TasksCurrent.md

 ## This weeks goals:
 - task: Move prediction pickups and units to underworld not global or else they will be shared between multiple underworlds
+- I got an out of range message and error but when I clicked on the end of my blue cast it worked
+    - maybe make the whole line grey if there's no target in range?
+- should be able to swap with pickups
+- reduce spike damage
+- I got bit by a vampire but it didn't accurately warn me he would
+- bug: prediction trap plays animations

 ## Standalone server backlog bugs
 - It's running hot for some reason